iamvkm/portfolio/content/posts/burp-suite-pro.md

 ![Burp Suite License Activation Window](https://www.linkpicture.com/q/activation.png)

-- Copy the text in License box and paste it in your installation window.
+- Copy the text in License box and paste it in your installation window and hit Next.
-- Copy the Activation Request key and paste it in the above shown window to get the Activation Response key.
+- Select Manual Activation, copy the Activation Request key and paste it in the above shown window to get the Activation Response key.
 - Paste the Response key in the installation window and you are done!

+#### How to open the installed Burp Suite Pro?

+- Open Notepad and paste the following command in it:

+  `java -javaagent:BurpSuiteLoader_v2020.9.jar -noverify -jar burpsuite_pro_v2020.9.jar`

+- Now save the file as Burp.bat
+- Open that file whenever you want to open Burp.

 ---